• Personal interview (or a reference from a mutual aquaintance) and application required.

 The apprentice will have at least one full day off a week (schedule to be determined), plus a half day after market or chores for personal errands, and a weekend a month.
 In return, we plan to take our family vacation sometime around the first week of July and August, and will leave the apprentice(s) in charge.
 Some years we also attend the American Cheese Society Conference (in late July or early August), if at all possible.

-Additionally, we could raise turkeys or meat chickens in 2018, if the apprentice would like the opportunity to learn how to butcher poultry.
-We plan to get our kitchen licensed for food processing, and add another value-added food product to our line, most likely bread baked in our wood-fired oven or cheesecake.
+Additionally, we could raise turkeys or meat chickens in 2020, if the apprentice would like the opportunity to learn how to butcher poultry.
+This work will fall to the apprentices.

 A word about couples